-Theresa May became Prime Minister on 13 July 2016.
-Theresa served as Home Secretary from May 2010 until July 2016.
+Theresa May was Prime Minister from 13 July 2016 to 24 July 2019.
+She served as Home Secretary from May 2010 until July 2016.
 She was elected Conservative MP for Maidenhead in May 1997.

 Theresa had a varied education, spanning both the state and private sectors and attending both grammar school and comprehensive school.
 She studied geography at St Hugh’s College, Oxford University.

 Theresa has been involved in politics at all levels for many years, beginning by stuffing envelopes at her local Conservative association before going on to be a councillor in the London borough of Merton from 1986 to 1994.
 During her time at Merton, Theresa was Chair of Education from 1988 to 1990 and Deputy Group Leader and Housing Spokesperson from 1992 to 1994.

 Theresa was elected MP for Maidenhead in May 1997, after which she held several shadow positions, including:

 - Shadow Secretary of State for Education and Employment 1999 to 2001